JJ was a healthy two-year-old whose life was taken by flu in less than 24 hours.

 Later that evening, JJ fell asleep early in his mother, Maurine’s, arms as they snuggled and watched a movie.
 JJ went to bed a little earlier than normal and his parents continued to watch and listen to him on their baby monitor.
 At around midnight, Maurine went into JJ’s room to check on him again and found him unresponsive in his crib.
 They immediately called 911 and JJ was transported to the local emergency room.
 Despite life-saving efforts from the paramedics and doctors, they were unable to revive JJ.
 It was determined postmortem that JJ tested positive for influenza A, H1N1.

-JJ had received an annual flu vaccine earlier in the season.
-In fact, his parents are pro-vaccine advocates with strong science backgrounds.
-They realize that to keep communities safe from infectious diseases like flu, it requires the vast majority of the population to be vaccinated because the more people that are vaccinated, the less the disease can spread.
-Sadly, flu vaccination rates in the U.S. are below target thresholds for both children and adults.
+An autopsy revealed that JJ had asymptomatic and undiagnosed asthma.
+Unfortunately, children with asthma are much more likely to be infected with and die from flu than children without asthma.
+Although JJ had received an annual flu vaccine earlier in the season, flu vaccination rates in the U.S. are below target thresholds for both children and adults.
+Flu vaccination is important to protect people like JJ who are unknowingly vulnerable to flu complications and death.
+JJ’s parents are pro-vaccine advocates with strong science backgrounds.
+They realize that to keep communities safe from infectious diseases like flu, it requires the vast majority of the population to be vaccinated.
 It is the hope of JJ’s parents that by sharing his story they can help educate others about the importance of vaccination and the potential dangers of flu, particularly how quickly flu can kill, even in the absence of serious respiratory symptoms.

 You are required to accept all of the terms and conditions in this License Agreement in order to receive a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FAMILIES FIGHTING FLU, INC. logo, displayed below (the “FFF Logo”), from Families Fighting Flu, Inc. (“FFF”).
 In order to accept these terms and conditions, you must click the “I Accept” button below.